habiburrahman-mu/rabbitmq-getting-started/README.md

 - We can use fanout exchange for this purpose
 - bind queues to this fanout exchange
 - all queues of fanout exchange will get these messages
+- Producer does not need to define or know about the queues, it will interact with the exchange

+    ```csharp
+    channel.ExchangeDeclare(exchange: "pubsub", type: ExchangeType.Fanout);

+    // consumer
+    var queueName = channel.QueueDeclare().QueueName;
+    var consumer = new EventingBasicConsumer(channel);
+    channel.QueueBind(queueName, exchange: "pubsub", routingKey: "");
+    ```